 Injury Prevention in Sherman, MO.
-Whether you play a sport and are hoping for an opportunity at the next level, or a recent retiree who wants to spend more time bike riding, don’t let the fear of reinjury keep you from the activities you love.
-While our professional Sherman, MO physical therapists spend much of their time helping athletes and others heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your movement, muscle and joint strength, and flexibility to teach out techniques that are proven to reduce the risk of injury by preparing your body for the stressors of your desired activity.
-Schedule an appointment at Axes Physical Therapy today or reach out to the location most convenient for you.
+Whether you’re an athlete and want to improve your performance, or are entering your golden years and want to dedicate your time to taking ski vacations, don’t let the fear of reinjury keep you from the activities you love.
+While our licensed Sherman, MO physical therapists work extensively with athletes and others to heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your movement, muscle and joint strength, and flexibility to teach out exercises that are proven to reduce the risk of injury.
+Make an appointment at Axes Physical Therapy today or contact the location nearest you.

-If you’ve recently sustained an injury, or have a lingering injury that is not getting better with time, contact the Axes Physical Therapy location most convenient for you in Sherman, MO for a complimentary injury screening.
-To reduce your chance of an injury and protect your active lifestyle, keep reading or inquire about an appointment at your earliest convenience.
+If you’ve recently sustained an injury, or have a nagging injury that is not getting better with time, contact the Axes Physical Therapy location most convenient for you in Sherman, MO for a complimentary injury screening.
+To reduce your chance of an injury and protect your active lifestyle, read on below or inquire about an appointment at your earliest convenience.

 Types of Injuries We Prevent Prevent in Sherman, MO